shaqayeq-ramezanzade/endodontic-outcome-prediction-Part-2-transformer-based-and-multimodal-/README.md

 evaluate>=0.4
 tqdm
 ```
 A CUDA-capable GPU is strongly recommended for Notebook 1 (transformer fine-tuning).
-Notebook 2 uses frozen embeddings and runs on CPU, though GPU speeds up the embedding extraction step.
+Notebook 2 uses frozen embeddings and runs on CPU.